mmariani/jdocman/tutorial/TUTORIAL.md

 Using jIO - configuration storage
 =================================

-As we said, in TaskMan we can define several storages.
+As we said, in jDocMan we can define several storages.
 Each of them is created from a "configuration object", that may contain access URLs, authentication tokens, etc.

 Configuration objects are stored in a separate *jio_config* storage, that is always of type "localstorage".